America Needs More Luxury Housing, Not Less

 This filtering effect can happen overnight.
-In the case of 10 Clay, a nonprofit was able to snap up a luxury building before leases were signed.
+In the case of the Clay Apartments, a nonprofit was able to snap up a luxury building before leases were signed.
 At about $240,000 a unit, that housing didn’t come cheap.
 But with new affordable housing in Seattle costing roughly $300,000 a unit to build, in many cases it’s cheaper for affordable-housing agencies to simply buy up and convert existing market-rate units into income-restricted housing.
 Down the coast, in San Francisco—where each new unit of affordable housing runs about $750,000—letting luxury development rip while buying up and restricting some of it to low-income residents might be the only scalable way to produce affordable housing.

-Even without the fancy financial footwork of a project such as 10 Clay, we don’t have to wait a century for luxury housing to add to the affordable supply.
+Even without the fancy financial footwork of a project such as the Clay Apartments, we don’t have to wait a century for luxury housing to add to the affordable supply.
 In a 2019 study, the economist Evan Mast found that even pricey development in wealthy neighborhoods sparks a chain reaction that extends all the way to the bottom of the housing market, as richer residents vacate older units for newer ones.
 The data suggest that for every 100 market-rate units built, as many as 48 moderate-income households can move into nicer housing.
 If this more subtle form of filtering is as robust as these findings indicate, luxury housing may quietly be generating a lot of affordable housing as soon as the first residents move in.

 None of this is to say that high housing prices aren’t a problem—far from it.
 But any given luxury development is a symptom of—and in a small way, part of the cure for—a broader set of issues.
 As the urbanist writer Daniel Herriges suggests, what makes new housing expensive is not so much the amenities that brokers like to gush about, but the lack of supply in certain locations.
 In a context of extreme scarcity, the price of anything that gets built in a fashionable neighborhood such as New York’s SoHo or L.A.’s Venice will be exorbitant.
 The solution is not to stop developments with granite countertops, but to build many more like them, particularly in affluent areas.

-Note: *This article previously misidentified the Clay Apartments as 10 Clay, a building located in the Belltown neighborhood of Seattle